 Through video coaching activities (either formal or informal), you can evaluate several areas of how reps tell their story, such as their tone, use of key descriptors or proof points, and the ability to use a story arc.
 Based on reps' submissions, you can provide feedback on areas for improvement and collect examples of best practices to share across the sales organization for peer learning.

 #3.
 Active listening

-Brainshark’s chief readiness officer, Jim Ninivaggi, says active listening is one of the most critical skills for reps and is even more important in today’s always-distracted world.
-He says active listening means reps’ ability to listen in the moment, without prematurely formulating a response or follow-up question.
-Reps need to listen diligently to what’s being said, and confirm and clarify the information to thoroughly understand it.
+Active listening is one of the most critical skills for reps and is even more important in today's always-distracted world.
+Active listening means reps' ability to listen in the moment without prematurely formulating a response or follow-up question.
+Instead, reps need to listen diligently to what's being said and confirm and clarify the information to thoroughly understand it.

-Use video coaching activities and role plays to help reps improve listening skills.
+Use video coaching activities and role-plays to help reps improve listening skills.
 For example, have one person act as the customer and have them describe their business challenges.
-Then ask the other person to repeat back the information to see if they picked up on key points and digested the overall message.
+Then ask the other person to repeat the information to see if they picked up on key points and digested the overall message.

 There are many types of objections that reps will encounter from buyers, but we've boiled them down to a few key types, including:

 - The buyer has misinformation about your offerings or your company.